Honor Oak: Overview

 Honor Oak & Forest Hill Golf Club (now defunct) was founded in 1893.
 The club disappeared at the time of WW2.
 This area is now Camberwell New Cemetery.

 In 1896, One Tree Hill was due to become part of a golf club, but there were riots and demonstrations by local people.
 This fell through, and later it was bought by Metropolitan Borough of Camberwell and made into a public open space by 1905.

 During World War I a gun emplacement was erected on the hill to counter the threat of raids by Zeppelin airships.

 One part of the open space eventually became a nine-hole golf course called the Aquarius Golf Club.
 It lies on top of the cavernous Honor Oak Reservoir, constructed between 1901 and 1909.
 When it was completed the reservoir was the largest brick built underground reservoir in the world and even today remains one of the largest in Europe.
 The reservoir now forms part of the Southern extension of the Thames Water Ring Main.

 The southern road bridge, which crosses the railway by the station, has relief sculpture parapets which were one of the first commissions for William Mitchell.

 In 2010 Honor Oak Park railway station became part of the London Overground extension, providing residents with direct links into Shoreditch and Highbury and Islington.
 As with neighbouring Forest Hill, Honor Oak is becoming increasingly desirable as a peaceful, leafy suburb with good transport links into the centre of town, and slightly lower-than-average property prices.

+The Architect Walter Segal worked with Lewisham council in the 1980's in 2 self build schemes in the area, phase 2 is Walters Way (phase 1 Segal Close is a little further away towards Catford).
+Buildings are featured in this website Celebration of Walter Segal buildings.

 Amenities and entertainment

-Honor Oak enjoys a number of well regarded restaurants and gastro pubs.
-The Babur Indian Restaurant has two AA Rosettes and has been described as "one of the best Indian restaurants in London" by The Independent newspaper.
-The high street has two cafes, one of which is Two Spoons, a cafe during the day and cocktail bar by night serves drinks inspired by the rich history of the local area.
-The area has a highly rated Italian restaurant, Le Querce (translation from the Italian "The Oaks"), Donde, a Spanish Tapas restaurant, an art gallery and a sourdough Pizza Restaurant called Mamma Dough that opened in February 2014.
-The Honor Oak is the reincarnation of the old St Germans public house.
-The Chandos, previously a more traditional south London pub, has recently been renovated and reopened in July 2016 as a craft-beer led pub, which also serves pizza and antipasti.
+Honor Oak enjoys a number of well regarded restaurants, cafes, and pubs.

+These include the Babur Gourmet Indian Restaurant, described as "one of the best Indian restaurants in London" by The Independent newspaper, the Sardinian restaurant, Le Querce, Amrutha, a vegan restaurant, and a sourdough pizza restaurant, Miss Margherita.

+The high street has four cafes: The Oak Cafe, Two Spoons, (which also opens as a cocktail bar in the evening), Early Hours (which is also a florist) and Daydreamer.

+Local public houses are The Chandos, The General Napier, The Honor Oak and The Brockley Jack.

+On the eastern side of One Tree Hill is a large allotment site called "One Tree Hill Allotment Society", with views over towards Lewisham and Bromley.
+The site having over 100 plots and fairly long waiting list.
+Popular Open Day in September and occasional other public events.